KSSMA'S VIRTUAL MINYANIM:

 - We will be broadcasting all High Holiday services from the JC3 via Zoom for all who interested in attending.

-- To allow for a traditional service and Torah reading according to Conservative halachic standards, a physical minyan (10 maximum, as well as minimum) will be present at the JC3 (with appropriate distancing and masks, etc.), in compliance with local and federal guidelines.
+- To allow for a traditional service and Torah reading according to Conservative halachic standards, a physical minyan (10 souls, only!) will be present at the JC3 (with appropriate distancing and masks, etc.), in compliance with local and federal guidelines.
+If you would like to commit yourself to be physically present to be counted in these minyanim, please contact Dan Lessner (firstname.lastname@example.org) ASAP.

 - There will be no community dinners, kiddush luncheons, or break-the-fast meals.